Using Istanbul’s Convention as an advocacy tool? for violence against women

 Now, the question would be, what would happen in the other European countries where the convention is not ratified? or in the MENA region where they are not part of Europe and there is a lot to be accomplished in the area of combating domestic violence among other issues related to women’s safety and well-being?

 Going back again to the beginning and why we have two types of coca-cola diet; zero and light.
-The thing is even it might often happen that we call them both diet or light but, in our behaviour, we have two clear distinctions between the use of both.
-Simply, soda companies are watching our behaviour, in fact, they studying and analyzing our behaviour like the rest of the companies we deal with to buy clothes, food, entertainment…etc
+The thing is even it might often happen that we call them both diet or light but, in our behavior, we have two clear distinctions between the use of both.
+Simply, soda companies are watching our behavior, in fact, they studying and analyzing our behavior like the rest of the companies we deal with to buy clothes, food, entertainment…etc.

 Therefore, Zero Coca-Cola is aimed at men who are conscious of their weight and the light one is aimed at one who is conscious also about their weight.
 So, by looking at this one example (I am sure we have tons of these) there are two facts happening; one is that we are portraying the imposed gender roles and the second, we still ignore the value of understanding the role of “behavior”!

 Then, if we are considering a science such as social marketing, where it aims at changing (and/or guarding) the positive behavior of the community to be used as an approach then this would be considered as a step on the most correct and relevant track.
 If we manage to “positively change” community behavior then Voila! problem solved! yes?… it is not as easy as it may sound here…Social marketing is providing us with an opportunity to enable the positive change; “the new behavior” to take place.
 And, because in social marketing we use a set of actions or what is called “the intervention mix” that is composed of a group of actions under four main categories; SUPPORT, INFORM (i.e. campaign), DEVELOP, and CONTROL (i.e. advocacy).